15 best knowledge management software and tools for 2023

 - Search filters

-- Uploading file formats (Word, Excel, PowerPoint docs, PDFs)
+- Multiple upload file formats (Word, Excel, PowerPoint, PDF)

-- SABIO enterprise – request a quote at https://www.getSABIO.com/pricing/
+- SABIO enterprise – pricing available on request

 Bloomfire